-Previously, I wrote about the benefits of utilizing active learning during in-class instruction as a compliment to lectures.
-But learning doesn’t stop after class time or once students leave the classroom (or close the Zoom window as a result of online learning;) how students learn once they get home, is equally an opportunity for innovation and enhancement, as the changes active learning provides to in-class instruction.
+Learning shouldn't stop once students leave the classroom or close their Zoom window.
+How students learn once they get home, is equally an opportunity for innovation and enhancement, as the changes active learning provides to in-class instruction.

 What is a flipped classroom?